mandraghen/image-searcher/README.md

 # image-searcher
-This is a test web app built using the nextjs framework that retrieve images from Unsplash using its public API
+This is a test web app built using the nextjs framework that retrieve images from Unsplash using its public API.
+It presents a home page with the search functionality and a detail page, that is accessible clicking on the tile of an image in the listing page.

 ## Technologies Used

-- **Next.js 14**: A React framework for production.
+- **Next.js 15**: A React framework for production.
 - **NextUI**: Component library for building modern web applications.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **React**: JavaScript library for building user interfaces.